nepenth/knowledge-base/README.md

 ### Databases <a name="databases"></a>
-The Databases category provides information on database management and optimization, covering topics such as query processing and data storage.
-This category includes articles and guides related to database performance, including the subcategory of Query Processing, which offers insights into efficient query execution and optimization techniques.
+The Databases category provides information on managing and optimizing database systems, including query processing techniques and best practices.
+This category currently includes resources on Query Processing, covering topics related to efficient data retrieval and manipulation.
 *Subcategories: Query Processing*
 *Items: 1*